-Barcelona is gaining a reputation as a viable destination for disabled or limited mobility travellers.
+Barcelona is gaining a reputation as a viable destination for travellers with a disability or limited mobility.
 Despite still ironing out some accessibility issues the Council are working hard to make the city fully adapted for wheelchair and scooter users.
 Many are now claiming that it is one of Europe's most advanced cities in terms of mobility and accessibility.

-For personal advice and insider tips from a Barcelona resident who uses a scooter it is worth checking our Disabled Holidays to Barcelona - An Interview with Cosmoscooter (Scooter and Wheelchair Hire Company) on Advice for Disabled Tourists to Barcelona.
+For personal advice and insider tips from a Barcelona resident who uses a scooter it is worth checking our People with a disability Holidays to Barcelona - An Interview with Cosmoscooter (Scooter and Wheelchair Hire Company) on Advice for Tourists With A Disability.

 Unfortunately Barcelona Council do not have specific office or centre allocated for tourism for Wheelchair and Scooter users.
 It is therefore necessary to check which branch you should go to collect the information that you need.
 We have liaised with Tourist Information for both Barcelona and the whole of Catalunya to find out the specific services that they offer to tourists using wheelchairs and scooters.

 In this article I have covered what tourist information is on offer, where to go to get the information and how to find the tourist information centres.